dev2703/Crypto-Trading-Bot/README.md

    ```

 2. **Access the dashboard**:
-   - Open your browser and go to `http://localhost:8501`.
+   - Open your browser and go to `http://localhost:8501`
-   - Use the sidebar to input parameters (symbol, interval, start/end time).
+   - Use the sidebar to input parameters (symbol, interval, start/end time)
+   - Click "Start Streaming" to receive real-time price updates
-   - Click "Fetch Data" to load historical data and view signals.
+   - Click "Fetch Historical Data" to load historical data and view signals

 ### Running Backtests

-- Use the `backtest_strategy` functions in each strategy module to simulate trading on historical data.
+- Use the `backtest_strategy` functions in each strategy module to simulate trading on historical data
 - Example:
   ```python
   from strategy.statistical_arbitrage import backtest_strategy